2023 Big 12 Men’s Basketball Championship sets new record - NewsBreak

 Increased attendance at the tournament fueled the increase in revenue.

-According to the Big 12, more than 90,000 fans attended the men’s tournament.
+According to the Big 12, more than 90,000 fans attended the men’s tournament .
 That equals an average of more than 18,000 fans a session.
 The conference says that is a 13% increase over last season.
-Garden City teen killed following head-on crash with semi on U.S. 50
+Missouri seeing record numbers after voters make recreational marijuana legal

 The Big 12 Women’s Basketball Championship also experienced increased interest, drawing nearly 25% more fans than it did in 2022.